Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Discussion

-\textbf{Discussion}.---Our ability to coherently control nonequilibrium quantum systems is pivotal if we are to leap into a world run on quantum technologies.
-Functional quantum technologies must implement irreversible operations, which necessarily generate heat, leading to decoherence that negatively impacts overall performance.
-In this Letter, we have demonstrated the emergence of a fluctuation relation for the heat generated in nonequilibrium Landauer processes.
-The implication being that the heat dissipated to the reservoir in a typical open process is almost always positive.
-This significantly enhances our understanding of Landauer heat, as previous studies have been unable to make process independent statements on the average heat exchanged during nonequilibrium interactions.
+Our ability to coherently control nonequilibrium quantum systems is crucial to developing quantum technologies.
+Functional quantum technologies must implement irreversible operations, necessarily generating heat which leads to decoherence that negatively impacts performance.
+In this Article, we have demonstrated the emergence of a fluctuation relation for the heat generated in typical nonequilibrium Landauer processes.
+The implication is that the heat dissipated into the reservoir in a typical open process is almost always positive.
+This significantly enhances our understanding of Landauer heat and open evolution of systems in contact with thermal states, as previous studies have been unable to make process-independent statements on the average heat exchanged during nonequilibrium interactions.